digistump/OakCore/README.md

-## You must update your Arduino Oak package to 0.9.3 via the boards manager!
+## You must update your Arduino Oak package to 0.9.4 via the boards manager!

+**Due to bugs in the Arduino 1.6.6 and 1.6.7 IDEs we strongly suggest using 1.6.5r2 (for all boards not just ours)**

 **If you previously used an earlier Beta please do a factory reset here: http://github.com/digistump/OakRestore**

 **MAKE SURE YOU USE THE LATEST OakSoftAP - force a browser refresh before using**